collectiveaccess/ProvidenceDocs/_source/setup/setup.php.rst

    :local:

 In the main directory of your Providence install, there is a file called *setup.php.dist*.
 Make a copy of this file and rename it *setup.php*.
-For your Collective Access system to work, you MUST add values for your **database server hostname, user name, password, database, and administrative e-email**.
+For your CollectiveAccess system to work, you MUST add values for your **database server hostname, user name, password, database, and administrative e-email**.
 You also set the site's timezone in setup.php.
 Most other settings can be left alone.

 Database server host name
 ^^^^^^^^^^^^^^^^^^^^^^^^^